1Ltd/Tesr/docs/vault.md

 ### Primitives

-Two cryptographic primitives were selected for use in Aegis.
+Two cryptographic primitives were selected for use in Tesser.
 An Authenticated Encryption with Associated Data ([AEAD](https://en.wikipedia.org/wiki/Authenticated_encryption#Authenticated_encryption_with_associated_data)) cipher and a Key Derivation Function